 Tool review: Makita Sub-Compact Cordless Impact Driver (XDT15ZB) and Makita Sub-Compact Cordless Drill (XFD11ZB).

 Made from extruded aluminum with a white powder-coated finish, the radiator covers are well made and expensive.

 This 12-in.
 Japanese-style flush-cutting saw may be just right for your finish-carpentry work.

 If your hard hat knocks them off, here's a way to keep your glasses on.

 Ridgid’s new cordless trim router has all the same features and as much power as the corded model.

 Tools & Materials

 Beauty underfoot: custom concrete, whimsical paint, rug-patterned wood, and rug-like tile make for unusual, amazing floor options.

-Energy Nerd: More builders are adding a layer of rigid foam insulation on the outside of homes.
-The idea makes sense, done correctly.
+Adding a layer of rigid-foam insulation on the outside of a home makes sense, as long as it's done correctly.

 “Everybody I went to school with is behind a desk somewhere, and they think I’m the crazy one.”